CreatureSurvive/repo/content/cydia/shuffle/depiction.md

 +++

 Mix Up your preferences!
 ### Features:

 - Tweaks Group
 - Apps Group
 - 3DTouch Support throughout the Settings app

-lots more planned

-*this is a beta*
+lots more planned. *this is a beta package.*